drminnaar/azure-dotnet-examples/README.md

       This example shows how to implement a **_Router_** to distribute messages to different queues, based on message criteria.

+- Azure CosmosDB

+  - [CosmosDB Getting Started]

+    A basic example that demonstrates some of the common operations used to interact with CosmosDB.

 ---

 [Wonderland Weather .NET 6 Web API]: https://github.com/drminnaar/azure-dotnet-examples/blob/main/active-directory/WonderlandWeatherApi/README.md